 Sleep is a basic human need.
 We’ve all heard it at some point, but many of us still don’t get enough rest and relaxation.
 In fact, it’s estimated that one-third of Americans do not get enough.
 And sleep is much more than just how long you lie in bed.
 Quality and quantity are equally as important for good health.
 Getting enough can help you feel energized during the day and improve your mental health, while the lack thereof can lead to depression and even affect your memory function.

-1) Sleep increases productivity and focus
+1) Increases productivity and focus

 Our lives need sleep, it’s essential.
 We sleep for approximately one-third of the day and yet, for some reason, it’s often overlooked.
 Sleep is important to you because it provides the energy and focuses you need to be productive at work and school, but there are other benefits as well.

-Sleep increases your creativity, problem-solving skills, decision-making ability, and attention span – all things that can help you be more successful at work and in life.
+It increases your creativity, problem-solving skills, decision-making ability, and attention span – all things that can help you be more successful at work and in life.

-2) Our happiness, health, and safety all interact with sleep
+2) Happiness, health, and safety

-If you're not getting enough sleep it can lead to a lower quality of life - this means that you may feel less happy or energized during the day compared to someone who gets enough restorative sleep at night.
+If you’re not getting enough it can lead to a lower quality of life – this means that you may feel less happy or energized during the day compared to someone who gets enough restorative sleep at night.

-3) Getting enough sleep aids in weight maintenance
+3) Getting enough aids in weight maintenance